dolzhkris/cpp-data-management/README.md

 ## About

-This project was developed as a university coursework project during my first year of study.
+This project was developed as a university coursework project during the first year of university.
 It demonstrates fundamental C++ programming concepts, including structures, functions, pointers, dynamic arrays, and basic data manipulation.

 ##  Project Structure